Financial-Times/x-dash/components/x-audio/readme.md

 <Audio {...props} />;

-// OR, Import the component bundled with the html audio player with redux import ConnectedPlayer from '@financial-times/x-audio';
+// OR, Import a factory function which returns the component initialised with a Redux store import createAudioPlayer from '@financial-times/x-audio';

+// initialise store and create component const ConnectedPlayer = createAudioPlayer();

+// Render the component
 <ConnectedPlayer {...props} />;
 ```